Young man sips coffee while using digital stylus on tablet

 Once you’ve identified all your open lines of credit, determine your credit utilization ratio on each card.
 To do this, take your current credit card balance and divide it by your credit limit, then multiply that number by 100.
 If you owe $1,000 on a card with a $10,000 credit limit, your credit utilization ratio is 10%.

-Once you’ve gotten a handle on responsible spending habits and given your credit score a boost, consider diversifying your credit accounts.
-Switch or “graduate” from a secured to an unsecured credit card, or apply for a new type of credit, like a car loan, if you need one.
-Demonstrating your ability to manage different types of credit can help you rebuild your credit.
+After you’ve gotten a handle on responsible spending habits and given your credit score a boost, consider diversifying your credit accounts.
+You can apply for a new type of credit, like a personal or car loan, if you need one.
+Demonstrating your ability to manage different types of debt can help you rebuild your credit.
 That said, avoid opening multiple lines of credit all at the same time.
-Each time you apply for a line of credit, it creates a “new credit inquiry” on your credit file, and too many of these in a short period can have a negative impact.
-Keep this in mind, for example, if in a short period of time you want to open multiple store credit cards at places you shop frequently. responsible use1
+Each time you apply for a credit account, it creates a "new credit inquiry" on your credit file, and too many of these in a short period can have a negative impact.

 How to rebuild credit with responsible use1 of the Discover it® Secured Credit Card